pallab098/Calculator/README.md

 - Responsive design for various screen sizes.
 - User-friendly interface.

-## Getting Started

-To use the calculator, simply open the `index.html` file in your web browser.
-The calculator interface will be displayed, allowing you to perform mathematical operations.

 ## Usage
 - Enter the first number using the number buttons.
 - Select the desired operation (+, -, *, /).